 Day 4 Floatplane to Vancouver

 Make your way to Victoria’s Inner Harbour for your floatplane flight from Terminal 1 for your 40minute flight to the mainland.
-This is by far the best and most unique way to travel between Victoria and Vancouver, as you fly over the Strait of Georgia and view the coastal mountains looming in the distance as you get closer to Vancouver’s Canada Place terminus.
-Explore the western coastal city of Vancouver in all her natural beauty.
-Spend the afternoon exploring Vancouver's many neighbourhoods from Vancouver's oldest neighbourhood, Gastown, to one of Vancouver's chicest neighbourhoods, Yaletown filled with residential loft spaces, sidewalk cafes, cool restaurants and leafy parks.
-Or choose to explore just outside the city at Grouse Mountain or Capilano Suspension Park.
+This is by far the best and most unique way to travel between Victoria and Vancouver, as you fly over the Strait of Georgia and view the coastal mountains looming in the distance as you get closer to Vancouver’s Canada Place terminal.
+It’s time to explore the western coastal city of Vancouver in all her natural beauty.
+Spend the afternoon exploring Vancouver's many vibrant neighbourhoods, from Vancouver's oldest neighbourhood, Gastown, to one of Vancouver's chicest neighbourhoods, Yaletown filled with residential loft spaces, sidewalk cafes, cool restaurants, and leafy parks.
+A must do recommendation is to explore just outside the city at Grouse Mountain or Capilano Suspension Park.
 Overnight Vancouver

 Day 5 – 7 Vancouver